Heart Disease in Women is a Problem

 Start Heart Disease Prevention Early

 Women are very good at watching out for the health of their family, but not so good at watching out for their own well-being.
-There’s a lot you can do to protect your heart health but you have to begin today.
+There are many ways heart health can be supported over time.

 Medical Considerations